soburi/zephyr/boards/raspberrypi/rpi_pico/doc/index.rst

    It is recommended running the command above after :file:`west update`.

-Debug probe and host-tools
+Debug Probe and Host Tools
 --------------------------

-Several debugging tools support Raspberry Pi Pico.
+Several debugging tools support the Raspberry Pi Pico.
-The :ref:`Raspberry Pi Debug Probe` is an easy-to-get CMSIS-DAP adapter that is officially provided by the Raspberry Pi Foundation.
-So, it is a convenient choice for debugging ``rpi_pico``.
+The :ref:`Raspberry Pi Debug Probe` is an easy-to-obtain CMSIS-DAP adapter officially provided by the Raspberry Pi Foundation, making it a convenient choice for debugging ``rpi_pico``.
-This is able to use with :ref:`openocd-debug-host-tools` and :ref:`pyocd-debug-host-tools`.
-The ``rpi_pico`` use OpenOCD as default.
+It can be used use with both :ref:`openocd-debug-host-tools`, with :ref:`pyocd-debug-host-tools` being the default for ``rpi_pico``.

-You can also use :ref:`SEGGER J-Link` and :ref:`Black Magic Debug` Probe.
+Additionally, You can use other debugging tools such as :ref:`SEGGER J-Link` and :ref:`Black Magic Debug` Probe.

 Flashing
 ========